Best Student Bank Accounts 2019

 So although overdraft sizes are important, they are not the only factor you should consider when choosing your account.

-The biggest 0% overdraft you could potentially get is from Halifax or HSBC.
+The biggest 0% overdraft you could potentially get is from Nationwide or HSBC.
 With this you can get a huge maximum interest-free overdraft of up to £3000 every year.

 However, this is only an upper limit, and it has been found to be unlikely you will get the full amount immediately or at all during your course.
 To get the £3000 you have to request it, and even then it is not guaranteed – it also depends on a credit score.